When it comes to owning a husky, you should think carefully about whether you’ll be able to provide the best environment for this beautiful dog.

 Let’s see exactly what you need to know before you get a husky.

-Huskies are very intelligent animals and are easy to train, as long as you put the time and effort in to train them regularly.
+Huskies are very intelligent dogs and are easy to train, as long as you put the time and effort in to train them regularly.

 For starters, Siberian Huskies are pack dogs and need a leader in order to be controlled.
 Owners need to assert themselves as the ‘alpha’ of your family pack and be aware that, from time to time, huskies will test your authority as leader.